 I'm Dr. Logan Jones, a psychotherapist based in the vibrant heart of New York City.
 Over the last decade, my practice has evolved from a solo venture into a group practice, with over 25 talented therapists.
-As I reflect on this journey, I can't help but credit a crucial lesson I learned early on in my career: the power of asking for help.
+As I reflect on this journey, I can't help but credit a crucial lesson I learned early on in my career.
+That lesson is the power of asking for help.

-In a bustling practice, the demands on a psychotherapist's time and expertise can be overwhelming.
-My initial years in private practice were filled with long hours, and I was exhibiting signs of burnout, and a persistent feeling of being stretched too thin.
-Despite my best intentions, I realized that I needed to make a significant change to sustain the quality of care my clients deserved, and for the longevity of my career.
+Within a busy practice, the psychotherapist's time is under a lot of demands.
+I understand that this can be overwhelming.
+My first few years in private practice were filled with long hours.
+I quickly showed signs of burnout, and a felt a persistent feeling of being stretched too thin.
+Despite all my good intentions, I realized that I needed to make a significant change in my work habits.
+These changes still help me today with sustaining the longevity of my career, and upholding the quality of care my clients deserve.

 The turning point came when I acknowledged that I couldn't do it all alone.
-Seeking help was not a sign of weakness but a testament to my commitment to not only my clients' well-being but also the health of my business.
+I was afraid of looking weak by asking for help.
+Now I know that it showed my commitment to helping my clients, myself, and also the health of my business.

 The Benefits of Asking for Help for Therapists